 Click here to go to our links and resources page to find vendors that sell critter proof garbage containers.

-If you are experiencing a problem with crows garthering in your yard, the following are human solutions.
+If you are experiencing a problem with crows gathering in your yard, the following are humane solutions.

 The most important public health concern associated with crows is the accumulation of fecal droppings at roosts.
 Histoplasmosis spores can be inhaled at roosting sites of birds and bats.
 There are five forms of histoplasmosis that are clinically recognizable, ranging from a mild hypersensitivity to a disease that mimics chronic pulmonary tuberculosis.
-Children are especially susceptible to the disease and if contact is suspected they shoudld seek immediate medical care.
+Children and people with compromised immune systems are especially susceptible to the disease and if contact is suspected they should seek immediate medical care.

 MSPCA CROW FACT SHEET pdf